jasonyanglu/jasonyanglu.github.io/_pages/about.md

   - /about.html
 ---

 I'm now an Assistant Professor in Department of Computer Science and Technology, School of Informatics, Xiamen University.
 I received my PhD degree on computer science from Hong Kong Baptist University in 2019 supervised by [Prof. Yiu-ming Cheung](http://www.comp.hkbu.edu.hk/~ymc/) and received my bachelor and master degree on software engineering from University of Macau in 2012 and 2014, supervised by [Prof. Yuan Yan Tang](https://www.fst.um.edu.mo/personal/yytang/).
 I was a research intern at Tencent in 2018.
-My research interest includes artificial intelligence, machine learning, especially deep learning from imcomplete data.
+My research interest includes artificial intelligence, machine learning, especially trustworthy machine learning, such as long-tail learning, federated learning and label-noise learning.

 For undergraduate students, please check [本科招生简章](http://jasonyanglu.github.io/undergraduate).
 For postgraduate students, please check [硕士招生简章](http://jasonyanglu.github.io/postgraduate).